 Some of you may be here tonight because you want to find out how you can help.
 I have three tips for you.
 Number one, show solidarity with your work colleagues.
 Put others in their place when they make fun of Agneta from accounting, who is on sick leave again.
 Get involved in your trade union for humane labor laws that allow people to recover without having to hide.

 The AfD pursues an inhuman policy in which everyone who is not from here or whose parents and grandparents are not from here is placed under general suspicion, in which transphobic and queer-hostile scaremongering is shamelessly practiced, which calls for an education system that is inappropriate for the disabled and glorifies the concept of euthanasia, and which is committed to the concerns of the little man but pursues a financial policy that creates precisely these concerns - a party like this is about as compatible with mental health care as Elton John is with discreet fashion.
-Of course, this is primarily my personal opinion, not that of the movie theater in the box.
-Just this much: we are always happy to welcome movie fans, no matter where their roots are, what they have in their pants or who they let touch them and whether there's a wheelchair in there somewhere.
+Of course, this is primarily my personal opinion, not that of the Kino im Kasten.
+Just this much: we are always happy to welcome movie fans, no matter where their roots are, what they have in their pants or whom they let touch their bits and whether there's a wheelchair in there somewhere.
 We even accept Christopher Nolan fans here.
-But fascists - we don't want them in ourcinema, and if you really care about depressives and their rights, you don't want them in your state or federal parliament either.
+But fascists - we don't want them in our cinema, and if you really care about depressives and their rights, you don't want them in your state or federal parliament either.

 Thirdly - sometimes only cold, hard cash really helps.

-Many of you will have seen the stand of our friends from the German Depression League outside at the bar, and some of you may have already exchanged a few words with Mr. Vorthmann.
+Many of you will have seen the stand of our friends from the Deutsche Depressionsliga outside at the bar, and some of you may have already exchanged a few words with Mr. Vorthmann.
 This association runs projects and education that are vital for us depressives, but they are not cheap either.
 That is why I appeal to you: Invest the money you have saved on movie tickets there.
 Make sure that Mr. Vorthmann can hardly carry the donation box away from here because it's so full of money.
-We want this festival to really help the German Depression League in the long term - so that those affected and those who love them and tremble for them can continue to find open ears and resources.
+We want this festival to really help the Deutsche Depressionsliga in the long term - so that those affected and those who love them and tremble for them can continue to find open ears and resources.

 My final remarks - and then you can get rid of me and fixate on Matt Damon's middle part, I promise - are for my fellow sufferers.